okikio/native/packages/animate/README.md

 _**Note**: all other features will work with Transformable CSS Properties, this includes the `keyframes` animation options and `animation options` as callbacks_

+_**Note**: the order of `transform` functions in CSS Property form...matter, meanwhile in keyframes the transform order doesn't, keep this in mind when you are try to create complex rotation based animations or other complex animations in general._

 _**Warning**: only the transform function properties and CSS properties with the keys ["margin", "padding", "size", "width", "height", "left", "right", "top", "bottom", "radius", ,"gap", "basis", "inset", "outline-offset", "perspective", "thickness", "position", "distance", "spacing", "rotate"] will get automatic units.
 It will also work with multiple unit  CSS properties like "margin", "padding", and "inset", etc..., however, no automatic units will be applied to any CSS properties that can accept color, this is to avoid unforseen bugs_

-Read more about the [ParseTransformableCSSProperties](https://okikio.github.io/native/docs/modules/animate.html#parsetransformablecssproperties) method.
+Read more about the [ParseTransformableCSSProperties](https://okikio.github.io/native/docs/modules/_okikio_animate.html#parsetransformablecssproperties) method.

-Also, read about the [ParseTransformableCSSKeyframes](https://okikio.github.io/native/docs/modules/animate.html#parsetransformablecsskeyframes) method.
+Also, read about the [ParseTransformableCSSKeyframes](https://okikio.github.io/native/docs/modules/_okikio_animate.html#parsetransformablecsskeyframes) method.

 Check out an example on [Codepen](https://codepen.io/okikio/pen/qBrNXoY?editors=0110)